Hi-Media/memcache_client/README.md

 The main features are better timeout handling and enforcement of bytestring keys and values.

  * Minimal API
-   * Only supports set, get, delete, and stats
+   * Only supports set, get, gets, cas, delete, and stats
    * Client connects to single host -- no sharding over slabs
    * TCP sockets only -- no UDP or UNIX sockets
    * bytestring keys/values only -- no pickling/casting